florisvb/Nonlinear_and_Data_Driven_Estimation/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page or submit pull requests.

-## 📧 Contact

-For questions about the course content, please contact the instructor or open an issue in this repository.

 ---